-Solid fats and added sugars increase the number calories in our food but contribute no nutrients, which is why we call them “empty calories.”
+Explain to students that even though solid fats and added sugars increase the number of calories in our food intake, they are referred to as " empty calories" as they do not contribute any nutrients.
 In addition to energy from calories, our bodies need vitamins, minerals, and even fiber to help keep our digestive systems running properly.

 Eating healthy means combining foods with sufficient calories and nutrients (quality calories) to provide our bodies with everything they need to thrive.